 Ideally, a translation agency should create a glossary for every customer — at QuickSilver Translate, we do!
 After creating it, an internal reviewer (the client) should validate it.
 At this point, he/she can make any changes they like.
 Once the glossary has been approved, it is in use and on-going.
 It is important to keep a glossary up to date — to include new products or services your company are offering, for example.

 The purpose of a glossary / termbase is to ensure consistency in your messaging.

 Integration with CAT tools

 Furthermore, a glossary integrates into Computer Aided Translation software.
 Therefore, regardless of which translator is working on your project, the translator will only use previously approved terminology in the translation.
 This enables us to increase both the quality, and consistency, of a translation.

-For more information on CAT tools, see our recent blog post below:
+For more information on CAT tools, see our recent blog post What is Translation Memory?

 Always choose the same word